Pregnant woman sat on the bed taking supplements

 When you decide to try for a pregnancy

-If you're thinking about getting pregnant and are planning the steps you want to take to get there, now is a good time to start taking prenatal vitamins.
-Everyone’s fertility journey is different and how long it takes to get pregnant varies from person to person, so you want to focus on supplements, as well as other preconception care, as soon as possible [1].
+Everyone’s fertility journey is different, and how long it takes to get pregnant varies from person to person, so you want to focus on supplements, as well as other preconception care, as soon as possible [1].
+Guidance on taking prenatal supplements prior to pregnancy varies, but many doctors recommend taking supplements well in advance of conception.

 You might be wondering why you should bother taking supplements so early.
 Well, it's no secret that while pregnancy can be one of the most beautiful things you can experience, it's very demanding on our bodies.
 Growing a fetus into a baby requires a lot of resources, aka vitamins, nutrients, and minerals.
+"Your body may take time to ramp up in its readiness for pregnancy, depending on your general pre-conception wellbeing and overall health," adds Dr. Huang.
 By building resource reservoirs of nutrients and minerals, you'll help your body prepare to share those resources with the fetus when the time comes.

 When you find out you're pregnant

 If you visit a doctor and take a pregnancy test and you find out that you're pregnant, now is also a great time to start taking prenatal vitamins.
-While taking essential prenatal supplements is important in the early stages of the pregnancy, try not to worry if you find out that you’re pregnant, but haven’t been taking your vitamins yet.
-Simply speak with your doctor about the best options for you as soon as you can.
+While taking essential prenatal supplements is important in the early stages of pregnancy, try not to worry if you find out that you’re pregnant, but haven’t been taking your vitamins yet.
+Speak with your doctor as soon as possible to discuss the best options for you.

 Why are prenatal vitamins important?